Christonja/100-days-of-code/log.md

 **Thoughts**: Very interesting to see how using these can make life muuuch simpler when working with HTML and CSS.. provided you know the syntax!

+### Day 35: September 17, Mon, 2018

+**Today's Progress**: Started the React tutorials on FreeCodeCamp

+**Thoughts**: Excited to to finally learn what I always refered to as 'the language that seems to smash HTML and Javascript together'.